 - Secondary Treatment provides for the reduction of BOD and TSS to be less than or equal to 30 mg/L prior to effluent disposal.
 This allows for an increased dispersal application rate therefore allowing a reduced dispersal surface area.
-BOD and TSS reduction is also required for the use of drip dispersal systems and disinfection.
-Secondary treatment typically provides 95% pathogen reduction (1-2 log) (EPA, 2002) - Nitrogen Reduction requires total nitrogen concentration reduction by at least 50%.
-This is required in addition to BOD and TSS reduction in sandy soils when percolation rates are faster than 5 MPI or when minimum vertical separation to groundwater cannot be obtained. - Disinfection provides additional pathogen reduction and requires 99% reduction of E. coli indicator bacteria and associated virus and other pathogens.
-This is required where groundwater separation is less than 5 feet or when stream separation is less than 100 feet.
-E. coli levels should be less than 200 MPN/100 ml.
+BOD and TSS reduction is also required for the use of drip dispersal systems and pathogen reduction. - Nitrogen Reduction requires total nitrogen concentration reduction by at least 50%.
+This is required in addition to BOD and TSS reduction in sandy soils when percolation rates are faster than 5 MPI or when minimum vertical separation to groundwater cannont be obtained. - Pathogen Reduction requires 99% reduction of E. coli indicator bacteria and associated virus and other pathogens.
+This is required where groundwater separation is 3-feet or less or when stream separation is less than 100 feet.